engineerbilalali/temporary/README.md

 ## Description

-This task explains the RISC-V calling convention rules regarding:
+This task explains the RISC-V calling convention rules regarding:<br>
-Caller-saved registers
+- Caller-saved registers<br>
-Callee-saved registers
+- Callee-saved registers<br>
-The rules are defined in the RISC-V ABI Specification (topics 1.1 and 2.1).
+The rules are defined in the RISC-V ABI Specification (topics 1.1 and 2.1).<br>
 When functions call each other, registers may get overwritten.
-To prevent losing important data, the ABI defines which side (caller or callee) is responsible for saving/restoring registers.
+To prevent losing important data, the ABI defines which side (caller or callee) is responsible for saving/restoring registers.<br>
-#Caller-Saved Registers
+### Caller-Saved Registers
 Registers: t0–t6 (temporaries), a0–a7 (argument/return values)
 Rule: The caller must assume these registers will be overwritten by the callee.
 Use case: When the caller needs the value after the function call, it must save it to the stack before calling another function.
-#Callee-Saved Registers
+### Callee-Saved Registers
 Registers: s0–s11 (saved registers), plus ra (return address), sp (stack pointer), gp, tp
 Rule: The callee must preserve their values.
 If the callee wants to use them, it must save them on entry and restore them before returning.
 Use case: Caller can rely on these registers remaining unchanged across function calls.